M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 - 0 - 3 void grubs
 - 4 - 6 void grubs

-This is because since there are about three usual outcomes: getting 0 grubs, 3 grubs and 6 grubs, it's hard to split up the games evenly.
+This is because there are about three usual outcomes: getting 0 grubs, 3 grubs, and 6 grubs, and it's hard to split up the games evenly.
 I decided that 0 - 3 grubs is a group because it shows that a team either didn't prioritize grubs, or got them to trade for an early dragon.
-However, having more than 3 grubs shows that a team is prioritizing them and actively gives up other neutral objectives in order to get more grubs.
+However, having more than 3 grubs shows that a team is prioritizing them and actively giving up other neutral objectives in order to get more grubs.

 **Null Hypothesis** - The mean of `totalcs` for teams with more than 3 `voidgrubs` is the same for teams with 3 or less void grubs